 - Understanding of Children and Family services and guiding legislation

 - Understanding of the Alberta’s Residential Tenancies Act (Landlord-Tenant Act)

 - Knowledge of and experience with Aboriginal and multicultural communities

 - Knowledge of and experience working with community resources in North East Edmonton

 - Knowledge of Early Childhood Development, Toxic Stress, and the Social Determinants of Health

 - An understanding of poverty, racism, and marginalization and how and why it impacts those we serve

 - Valid driver’s license and reliable vehicle, please note that transporting families in personal vehicle is required including some highway driving

 - Please email your resume and cover letter to: firstname.lastname@example.org.
 Please include Ubuntu Home Support Worker in the Subject line on the email.
-Please indicate in your cover letter if you are applying for a permanent or maternity leave cover position.
+Please indicate in your cover letter how you heard about the position.

 - Boyle Street Community Services values diversity and welcomes applications from First Nation, Inuit, Métis, New Canadian, racialized, differently abled and LGBTTQIA communities.